 Project Management Forms are still required as per the DPhil Diary, but PMF4 will not be due until week 2 of Trinity Term of your 4th year.

-If you are unsure as to what your funding is, then please contact the Graduate Studies Secretary (graduate.studies@materials.ox.ac.uk) for clarification.
+If you are unsure which programme you are following, then please contact the Graduate Studies Secretary (graduate.studies@materials.ox.ac.uk) for clarification.